Year 1838

 Ms. Grimke provided the answer:

-These petitions relate to the
+These petitions relate to the great and

-nation’s guilt and shame?
+guilt and shame?

 She and Sarah, together with Theodore Weld, who would marry Angelina that same year, were leaders in the fight to free African Americans.

-with three children by his wife, Selina.
-But he also had three children by his slave mistress, Nancy
+Back home, however, some of the sisters’ own family members were profiting handsomely off the backs of their slaves.
+Henry Grimke was a lawyer, married, with three children by his wife Selina.
+But he also had three children by his slave mistress, Nancy Weston.

-Weston.
-Nancy was light-skinned herself – her sons the same – but they were
+was light-skinned herself, her sons the same – but they were still slaves – and

-still slaves – and still at the mercy of their owners.
-The boys’ white
+still at the mercy of their owners.
+Montague, the boys’ white half-brother, often

-remind them of their “place.”
+beat them viciously, to remind them of their “place.”

 *